 - Sponsoring the discussion of controversial issues

-- Developing new instrumentation in assessment and intervention
+- Supporting and encouraging the development of new instrumentation in assessment and intervention

 - Promoting the publication of a broad range of information needed by professionals in a variety of work settings (school clinicians, laboratory researchers, university professors, etc.)